vdhamer/Photo-Club-Hub/.github/README.md

 The Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

 This app originally served as an alternative way to view the photos published on the club's web site.
-The name of the app may, however, change to stress that the app can support *multiple* photo clubs.
+The name of the app may change to emphasize that the app can support *multiple* photo clubs.

 ### The Portfolio Concept

-The app is meant to showcase curated images made by members of photo clubs.
+The app showcases curated images made by members of photo clubs.

 The images within the app are divided into so-called `portfolios`.
-Within this app, a portfolio covers the part of a photographer's work that is associated with a single photo club.
+These portfolios cover the part of a photographer's work that is associated with one photo club.

+### Consequences of having Portfolios

-If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different content) for that photographer.
-Examples:
-- the photographer is _simultaneously_ a member of both club A and club B.
+If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that particular photographer.
+This is useful when a photographer is simultaneously a member of _two_ clubs.
-- the photographer was _formerly_ a member of club A, but at some point left club A and joined club B.
+But it also works if a photographer left one club and joined another club.
+In both cases, or anything in between, the `portfolio` concept keeps both sets of images separate.

-Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club-oriented.
-The app can, however, provide a link to a photographer's personal (club-unrelated) photography website.
+Thus, the app is focussed on supporting photo clubs.
+The app, however, provide a clickable link to a photographer's personal photography website.
+Such sites can then cover a photographer's work without organizing it per photo club.

-Furthermore, it is up to you how formal a club should be: nothing prevents you from setting up a one-man club, or supporting a group of photographers with a shared interest or live in the same regio, but who only communicate online.
+Incidentally, nothing prevents you from supporting an online group of photography friends: you will only need to give this "club" a name, and decide what images to post here.
+If you want, you could even consider yourself a one-person club.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage and Features

-### Opening Prelude
+### Opening Prelude Screen

 When the app launches, it shows a large version of the app’s icon.
-If you tap somewhere inside the image, an animation turns the icon into an image illustrating how most digital cameras detect color.
+Tapping on the icon turns it into an interactive image illustrating how most digital cameras detect color.

 > This involves a [Bayer color filter array](https://en.wikipedia.org/wiki/Bayer_filter)
-> that filters the light reaching each CMOS photocell or pixel.
+> that filters the light reaching each photocell or pixel.
-> In a 24 MPixel camera, the image sensor typically consist of 4000 rows of 6000 photocells,
+> In a 24 MPixel camera, the image sensor typically consist of an array of 4000 by 6000 photocells.
+> Each photocell on the chip is not color-sensitive.
+But by placing a miniscule red, green of blue color filter on
-> each with either a red, green of blue color filter.
-Thus only a single color is measured per
+> cop, it because best at seeing one specific color range.
+Thus in most cameras, only one color is measured per
-> pixel: the missing information is algorithmically reconstructed (=guessed) using surrounding pixels.
+> pixel: the two missing color channels for that pixel are estimated using color information from surrounding pixels.

 Tapping *inside* the image allows you to zoom in or out to your heart's content.
-Tapping *outside* the image area gets you to the main Portfolio screen of the app.
+Tapping *outside* the image brings you to the central screen of the app: a list of Portfolios.

-If there is enough horizontal space, such as on iPads or Plus or Max sized iPhones, there will be a back button so you can return to the opening animation.
-Alternatively, shutting down the app and restarting will also work.

-But is the Prelude screen useful?
-Well, it was interesting to create and it runs on the device's GPU cores, but at least it explains where the app's logo comes from.
+You will see the Prelude animation again whenever you shut down and restart the app.
+On wide screens (iPad, iPhone Pro Max) there is a navigation button that allows you to go back.

+Why provide such a fancy opening screen?
+Well, it was partly a nice challenge to make (it actually runs on the GPU cores).
+But it also helps explain the app's logo: the Bayer filter array indeed consists of one red, one blue, and _two_ green pixels.

 ### The User Interface Screens

-- `Portfolios` shows the available portfolios
+- The `Portfolios` screen lists the available portfolios (see above definition of `portfolio`).
-   (gallery of images of a photographer in the context of one club).
-   Clicking on a name shows a screen with the contents of the selected portfolio.
+   Clicking on a portfolio shows a screen with the "detailed" contents of that portfolio.
-   Swiping left deletes an entry, but is seldom needed.
+   Swiping left deletes an entry, but is not normally needed: the deletion is temporary.
-   The `Search` bar filters the list of portfolios.
+   The `Search` bar filters the list by name.

-- `Settings` allows you to configure which types of portfolios you want to be visible in the Portfolios screen.
-You can, for example, choose whether or not to include former members.
+- The `Settings` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
+You can, for example, choose to include former members in addition to the default of current members.

-- `Readme` contains in-app background information that is comparable to this text.
+- `Readme` contains information about the app.

-- `Photo Clubs` lists the photo clubs that are currently loaded.
+- The `Photo Clubs` screen lists the photo clubs that are currently loaded.
+   A button with a lock icon toggles whether the map can be dragged-and-pinched.
+   Interactive maps are powerful, but can be inconvenient if you need to scroll to other photo clubs.
-   A purple pin on the map shows the location where a selected club meets.
+   A _purple_ pin on the map shows where the club is based (e.g., a school or municipal building).
-   A blue pin shows the location of any other photo club on that map.
+   A _blue_ pin shows the location of any other photo club that are visible on that map.
-   A button with a lock icon toggles whether the map is frozen or can be zoomed-and-panned.

-- `Who's Who` lists the photographers that you can be found in the app.
+- The `Who's Who` screen lists the photographers that can be found in the app.
    It shows information that is club-independent.
-   The entries may display birthdays, and clickable links to personal (club-independent) photography sites.
+   Whenever available, it displays birthdays or clickable links to personal (club-independent) photography websites.
    The `Search` bar filters the list of photographers.

-- `Single portfolio`
+- A lot of `Individual portfolio` screens.
-   The actual title of this screen is the photographer's name.
+   The actual title of each screen shows the photographer's name (soon with the photo club name?).
-   Note that there may be multiple portfolios for that photographer: one per photo club.
-   Images are shown in chronological order, with the most recent first.
+   Images are shown in chronological order, with the most recent capture date first.
-   For Fotogroep Waalre, you will see the year the image was created in the caption.
+   For Fotogroep Waalre, you will see the year in the caption.
    You can *swipe* left or right to manually move backwards or forwards through the portfolio.
-   There is also an *autoplay* mode that advances automatically to the next image after a delay.
+   There is also an *autoplay* mode for an automatic slide show.

 ### Multi-club Support

-Version 1 of the app only supported Photo Club Waalre (aka *Fotogroep Waalre* in Dutch).
+Version 1 of the app only supported Photo Club Waalre (known as *Fotogroep Waalre* in Dutch).
 Version 2 added support for multiple photo clubs.
 For a preview of how that works, drag down (“pull to refresh”) the Photo Clubs page.
-This loads just enough test data to demo the feature.
+This loads a little bit of additional data to demo the feature.

 ### Roadmap
 - [x] Put the app's source code on GitHub.
 	- [x] Handle private data about members in a secure way
     - [ ] Publish article in Dutch photo club [organization](https://fotobond.nl)
 - [ ] Support expositions by photo clubs.
 Here is an [example](https://www.fotogroepwaalre.nl/fotos/Expo2022/#2).
-- [ ] MemberPortfoliosView: show thumbnails of most recent photos.
-Already partially working prototype.
+- [x] MemberPortfoliosView: show thumbnails of most recent photos.
 - [ ] MemberPortfoliosView: automatically remove members who are no longer on the online membership lists.
 - [ ] MemberGaleryView: replace use of WebKit by SwiftUI equivalent
 - [ ] Support onboarding of clubs without any code changes.
-A big challenge, see below.
+A really large change, see below.
 - [ ] Notifications when new images are published.
+An intermediate step towards the previous item.

 See the [open issues](https://github.com/vdhamer/PhotoClubWaalre/issues) for a list of proposed enhancements and known limitations.